Nirase/Spelmotordriven-produktutveckling-HT21/docs/ProjectPlan.md

 ### Krita <a name="krita"></a>
 Krita is a 2D art program that we will be using for any concept art and for any possible textures that we need to make.

-### Google Documents <a name="google-docs"></a>
-We are using google drive to store our GDD and Project Plan so that it is easily accessed by all team members, and so we can update them at the same time as each other.

 ## Methodology <a name="method"></a>
 ### Planned Meetings <a name="planned-meetings"></a>